kalexandriabond/loki_1/mr_config.md

 At the end of the session, ask Scott if everything needs to be shut down.

-**For each session, record the position, orientation, and phase encoding direction.**
+**For the second session, record the position, orientation, and phase encoding direction.
+Set the slice positioning to these coordinates for all other RL sessions.**
 **Make sure that the mouse is on the BOLD screen for trigger detection and response collection.**

 **Make sure that all coils are plugged in and that they are well-situated.
 Double-check the console screen to see if ALL elements are on.
 Coil elements should be H1-7.**
 **Need to rescout every time that you go in.**
-**Make sure that participants use medical tape for EKG electrodes**